kkoutoup/Kickstart-Github-Proect/README.md

 `chmod +x kickstart_project.py`
 This will grant the system access to the file so that you can run it from the bash shell.
 ## Execution
-Open your shell, `cd` into your `Projects` folder where the Python script is saved and type `./kickstart_project.py`.
+Open your shell, `cd` into your `Projects-folder` folder where the Python script is saved and type `./kickstart_project.py`.
 This will launch the Python script that will ask you:
 1. If you want to see a list the list of current folders/projects in the same location
 2. What language you'll be scripting in
 3. To confirm the name of your project